lux-org/lux/doc/source/advanced/executor.rst

 	lux.config.set_SQL_connection(connection)

-When the set_SQL_connection function is called, Lux will then populate the LuxSQLTable with all the metadata it needs to run its intent from the database table.
+When the set_SQL_connection function is called, Lux gets the details it needs to be able to connect to your PostgreSQL database and run the visualization recommendation system.

 Connecting a LuxSQLTable to a Table/View
 --------------------------

 LuxSQLTables can be connected to individual tables or views created within your Postgresql database.
 This can be done by either specifying the table/view name in the constructor.
+We are actively working on supporting joins between multiple tables.
+But as of now, the functionality is limited to one table/view per LuxSQLTable object only.

 .. code-block:: python